Spectavi/Spectr/README.md

 - 🔄 Change symbols list with `` / ~` or T
 - 🔄 Click symbols in Top Gainers list to add to watchlist.
 - 💵 See portfolio info + open / pending orders with `P`
-- 🧠 Supports strategies w/ MACD & Bollinger Bands (all major indicators coming soon!)
+- 🧠 Supports MACD, Bollinger Bands, and Volume / VWAP.
 - 💵 Live trading based on your custom strategy.
 - 💵 Paper trading based on your custom strategy.
 (Alpaca-only)
 - 📈 Real-time data API support (FMP)